Skip to content

 Is the PR in Draft mode?

-gitStream automations won't trigger for PRs that in Draft mode.
+gitStream automations won't trigger for PRs that are in Draft mode.

 I have rules that should have blocked merge, but the PR can be merged still